 Reliability - is a demonstration that an assessment or other measure is an externally, national- or state-normed metric (e.g. ACT, SAT, ACCESS for ELLs, Spanish IPT).
-Mission-specific goals that are reliable shall be granted an additional five points of weight in the Academic Performance Framework.
-The additional weight will be taken from all other measures equally.

 Revocation Review - is the process by which a charter school is considered for revocation of their charter.
 The revocation review can arise as a result of the school's failure to meet requirements specified in a Notice of Breach, receipt of multiple Notices of Breach in the same school year, or as a result of a violation of law that is significant enough to justify immediate revocation.
 A Notice of Revocation Review is issued at a properly noticed public meeting and established the actions to be taken by its authorized representative(s) and a deadline for the school to respond to the prospect of revocation.